endercat-alu/Qwacky/README.md

 That's why I created Qwacky - initially for personal use, but I realized others might face the same issues.
 As someone who always wanted to contribute to the open-source community with helpful tools, I decided to share this project publicly.

-> **⚠️ Disclaimer**: This is NOT an official [DuckDuckGo](https://duckduckgo.com) product.
-Qwacky is an independent, open-source project and is not affiliated with, endorsed by, or connected to DuckDuckGo in any way.
-Use at your own risk.

 ## Features
 - Generate and manage private @duck.com email addresses
 - Copy the generated address to the clipboard